fangchun007/SDC_Personal_Notes/README.md

 To **design** a PID controller, one has to figure out first what is the main difference that you wish to reduce.
 In our case, a controller is designed to decrease cross track error (cte).
 So this information should be involved in the design of P component.
 Of course, one can also consider the product of the present steering angle and sign of cte, i.e., steering_angle * sign(cte) as another factor of P-component.
 Next step is to design a D component to reduce or even eliminate oscillation of the vehicle that caused by P-component.
 I-component is to combat with the system bias, such as drift.

 **Parameter tuning** is another interesting part.
 It is absolutely wrong if one only consider it as a time consuming task.
 If we have no idea on increasing or decreasing some parameter, I prefer to design an algorithm and leave this work to computer.
 It is a long story.
-One can refer [my work](https://github.com/fangchun007/CarND-PID-Control-Project/tree/master/src).
+One can refer my work on [PID controller](https://github.com/fangchun007/CarND-PID-Control-Project/tree/master/src).

 ### Model Predictive Control